CPAP Equipment: CPAP Humidification

 The following video shows how to install a ClimateLine hose on a S9 Series Machine with H5i Heated Humidifier:

 The PR System One Heated Tube is used with PR System One 60 Series CPAP Machines.

 The ThermoSmart Heated Hose is used with Fisher & Paykel 600 Series machines.

-Yes.
-Manufacturers have been working on developing ways to reduce rainout and better deliver humidification.
+- Yes.
+Manufacturers have been working on developing ways to reduce rainout to better deliver humidification.